Main CharactersSeina Yamada

 - Satellite Character: A bit more character development than the others, but still applies.

-- She Cleans Up Nicely: Seina was so impressed by how she looked in Jurai formal wear he was disappointed when she switched back to her GP uniform.
+- She Cleans Up Nicely: Seina was so impressed by how she looked in Jurai formal wear that he was disappointed when she switched back to her GP uniform.

 - Something Else Also Rises: As she discovered trying to wake Seina up one morning.